 NetSuite is a powerful enterprise resource planning (ERP) system that can be customized to support your unique business needs.
-NetSuite customization includes workflow automation and saved search technology designed to improve processing and strengthen your control environment.
-In this post, we’ll explore the tool and share some ideas about how you can best optimize it for your company.
+Out of the many NetSuite features, we think workflow automation and saved search technology is worth noting to improve processing and strengthen your control environment.
+In this post, we’ll explore the tool and share some ideas about how you can best leverage such NetSuite customization for your company.

 What Can NetSuite Workflows Do?